chauff/cse1500-web-transcripts/Lecture-5.md

 When you open this example in your own browser, change the size of the browser window - the first line, no matter how long or small, will always be rendered in grey.

-The example :point_up: also showcases the percent unit for the `font-size` property.
+The code example :point_up: also showcases the percent unit for the `font-size` property.
 The base font-size of the document equates to `100%` and thus this unit allows you to scale the font-size in relation to the initial size.
 This is especially helpful when you design web applications for different device sizes - no additional *tuning* for different devices is required.

 ### :bangbang: before and after

-Adding (cosmetic) content right before and after an element is achieved (not surprisingly) through:
+As already seen in the [HTML form example](#bangbang-valid-and-invalid), adding (cosmetic) content right before and after an element is achieved through:

+- `::before`
 - `::after`
-- `::before`

 in combination with the `content` property.

-Here is one extreme example of this concept, where all document *content* is delegated to the stylesheet:
+Here is one extreme example of this concept, where all document *content* is delegated to the stylesheet :point_down: (the unicode characters [201C](http://unicode.org/cldr/utility/character.jsp?a=201C) and [201D](https://unicode.org/cldr/utility/character.jsp?a=201D&B1=Show) are quotation marks):

 ```html
 <!DOCTYPE html>